Welcome to the first of six posts for learning how to incorporate research into your writing.

 Important: Think about the larger context of the text you’re looking at.
 For example, a speech by Martin Luther King, Jr. was probably given during the Civil Rights era.
 Look for books using the key terms: “Civil Rights United States” or “Civil Rights Era.”
 You may also want to look at biographies of Martin Luther King, Jr..
 Imagine the title of a book that your topic is going to be in–you will have to think in broader terms than your specific text/topic.

-Here’s a quick tutorial for finding books and materials using the online catalog from the library’s home page (change the video quality using the gear icon on the lower right).
+Here’s a quick tutorial for finding books and other resources using the online catalog from the library’s home page:

 The library has over 100 databases that all Fresno State students can access for free.
 These databases contain lots of information that you can’t find on the free web–including journal articles, magazines, newspaper articles and more.